fupicat/fupisite2/content/en/etc/scratch-cat-3d.md

 ---
 title: Scratch Cat 3D
+slug: scratch-cat-3d
 description: 3D model of Scratch's mascot.
 posted: 1630947216650
 icon: /img/icons/scratchcat3d.png
+cover: /img/uploads/scratch-cat-3d-cover.png
 tags: "#3d #scratch #blender"
+instructions: |-
+  - Left click to rotate the model.
+  - Right click to move the camera.
-about: |
+about: >
   This model was very popular in Scratch, it stayed in the "What the community is loving" tab for a whole week I think, pretty crazy.

   One guy even asked for the file in an email and 3D printed it!

   Famously scary when looked from... any direction.
 links: